 Organizing a family meeting that fosters an open, honest discussion is very important.
 Explaining your plans will help prevent confusion, hurt feelings, and misunderstandings upon your death or incapacitation.
 This final step in the estate planning process is vital because it allows you to express your feelings and reasons for how you have established your estate.
 It also gives your family an opportunity to ask any questions they may have about your final wishes.

 Determining an Agenda for the Family Meeting

 You do not need to disclose all of the details of your estate at a family meeting.
-The value of assets, details of investments, the division of assets and other specific financial information should not be discussed at this meeting.
+The value of assets, details of investments, the division of assets, and other specific financial information should not be discussed at this meeting.
 This meeting is to provide a general explanation of your plans and wishes.
-It is also to provide information to those parties who will need to take specific steps upon your death or incapacitation such as your personal representative, trustee and power of attorney.
+It is also to provide information to those parties who will need to take specific steps upon your death or incapacitation such as:

 Other Matters to Consider When Planning a Family Meeting

 A crowded restaurant is not the best place to have a serious discussion about your final wishes.
 Select a location for your family meeting that is quiet, private, and encourages discussion.
 A large conference room at your attorney’s office or a large family room in someone’s home are good locations for family meetings.

 Schedule the family meeting at a time when all family members can attend.
 While it may be tempting to hold this meeting during a holiday when everyone is gathered together, many family members may not want to discuss such an emotional topic during the holidays.